 - → Get your flu shot and encourage the people around you to do the same. - → Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available. - → Avoid touching your eyes, nose, and mouth with unwashed hands.
 Germs spread this way. - → Avoid close contact with people who are sick. - → Stay home when you are sick. - → Cover your cough or sneeze with a tissue, then throw the tissue in the trash.
-If you do not have a tissue, cough or sneeze into your elbow, not your hands. - → Clean and disinfect frequently touched objects and surfaces (especially bedside tables, surfaces in the bathroom, door handles and toys for children) by wiping them down with a household disinfectant. - → Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious foods. - → The CDC does not recommend that people who are well wear a facemask to protect themselves from respiratory illnesses, including COVID-19.
-You should only wear a mask if a health care professional recommends it and you have respiratory symptoms.
+If you do not have a tissue, cough or sneeze into your elbow, not your hands. - → Clean and disinfect frequently touched objects and surfaces (especially bedside tables, surfaces in the bathroom, door handles and toys for children) by wiping them down with a household disinfectant. - → Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious foods. - → The CDC does recommend that all people wear a face cover to protect themselves from respiratory illnesses, including COVID-19.
 It is important that we keep the supply of masks available for those who really need them (e.g., healthcare providers and those who are sick). - → Those who have family members sick at home with a positive COVID-19 should closely follow your Doctor's advice.